pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 - Slack channel, in Red Hat and Kubernetes workspaces
 - Blog post, if applicable
 - Social media, if applicable

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-As mentioned in the previous section, the Kuadrant suite is composed of several components, each of them with its own set of artifacts and versioning scheme.
-Defining the release process of the whole suite is a complex task, and it's not only about the technical details of releasing the components, but also about the communication and transparency with the community.
-It also involves the definition of the cadence of the releases, and the frequency of the releases of each component.
-This section aims to provide a more in-depth analysis of the different aspects of the release process.

-## Components and versioning

-Taking into account the different components listed in the [Guide-level explanation section](#guide-level-explanation), at the time of cutting a release for any of them, it's important to keep in mind what section of the version to bump, given a version number MAJOR.MINOR.PATCH, increment the:

-* MAJOR version when you make incompatible API changes
-* MINOR version when you add functionality in a backward compatible manner
-* PATCH version when you make backward compatible bug fixes

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-A more detailed explanation of the versioning scheme can be found in the [Semantic Versioning](https://semver.org/) website.

-## Cadence

-Once the project is stable enough, and it's adoption increases, the community will be expecting a certain degree of commitment from the maintainers, and that includes a regular release cadence.
-The frequency of the releases of the different components could vary depending on the particular component needs.
-However, the **Kuadrant Operator** as mentioned in the previous section, should be released every 2 weeks as it's been already proposed, including the latest released version of every component in the suite.
-There are a few reasons for this:

-- Delivering Unparalleled Value to Customers: Regular releases can provide customers with regular updates and improvements.
-These updates can include new features and essential bug fixes, thus enhancing the overall value delivered to the customers.
-- Maximizing Deployment Efficiency: By releasing software at regular intervals, teams can align their activities with available resources and environments, ensuring optimal utilization.
-This leads to increased efficiency in the deployment process.
-- Risk Management: Regular releases can help identify and fix issues early, reducing the risk of major failures that could affect customers.
-- Feedback Cycle: Regular releases allow for quicker feedback cycles.
-This means that any issues or improvements identified by users can be addressed promptly, leading to a more refined product over time.
-- Synchronization: Regular releases can help synchronize work across different teams or departments, creating a more reliable, dependable solution development and delivery process.
-- Reduced Complexity: Managing a smaller number of releases can reduce complexity.
-For example, having many different releases out in the field can lead to confusion and management overhead.

-By committing to a release cadence, software projects can benefit from improved efficiency, risk management, faster feedback cycles, synchronization, and reduced complexity.

 # Drawbacks
 [drawbacks]: #drawbacks